-- Notify appropriate fire, police, and other public officials of gas or liquid pipeline emergencies, coordinate planned responses, and actual responses during an emergency

-- · Identify the type of incident

-- Prompt and effective response measures

-- Availability of personnel and equipment

-- Make safe any actual or potential hazard to life, property, and the environment

-- · Incident investigation and review
+- Notify appropriate fire, police, and other public officials of gas or liquid pipeline emergencies, coordinate planned responses, and actual responses during an emergency - .
+Identify the type of incident - Prompt and effective response measures Availability of personnel and equipment - Make safe any actual or potential hazard to life, property, and the environment - .
+Incident investigation and review

-Natural Gas (CFR 49 192.615)
+Natural gas (49 CFR 192.615)

-- · Establish and maintain communication with fire, police, and other public officials - · Direct actions to protect people, then property - · Emergency shutdown to minimize hazard to life, property, and the environment - · Safely restore service
+- Establish and maintain communication with fire, police, and other public officials - Direct actions to protect people, then property Emergency shutdown to minimize hazard to life, property, and the environment - Safely restore service

-Hazardous Liquid (CFR 49 195.402)
+Hazardous liquid (49 CFR 195.402)

-- Take necessary actions, such as emergency shutdown and pressure reduction - Control of released hazardous liquid or carbon dioxide at scene to minimize hazards - Minimize public exposure to injury by taking appropriate actions such as evacuations or traffic
+- Take necessary actions, such as emergency shutdown and pressure reduction - Control of released hazardous liquid or carbon dioxide at scene to minimize hazards - Minimize public exposure to injury by taking appropriate actions such as evacuations or traffic controls Use instrumentation to assess vapor cloud coverage and determine hazardous areas